 Style a Mantelpiece and Shelves that Are Out of Reach

 Nervous about styling a coffee table or console with precious items?
 Turn your attention to surfaces that are out of reach, like a mantelpiece or high shelves.
 The owners of this Parisian home chose to put breakables like vases and urns up high, and decorate low coffee tables with books and plants.

 Dim the Lights

 Set the mood any time of day with dimmable lamps and overhead lighting.
 Using dimmable fixtures and hardware, you can adjust the lights to full brightness when it's time to do homework or lower them to create the perfect ambiance for family game night.

 Houseplants don't just enliven a space and purify the air—they're also a great way to teach your kids how to care for a living thing.
 Buy a plant and watering can for your little one and show them how to water it regularly and watch it grow.

 We spied a genius dining table hack in the Cape Town home shown above: The owners have added discreet wheels to each leg so that it can be moved indoors or outdoors.
 It's an ideal trick for open-plan or vacation homes.

 Encourage snuggling by keeping plenty of blankets close at hand.
 Throw them over the back of the sofa or pile in a basket for an effortless, chic look while you're not using them.
 Invest in a super cozy XL-sized blanket for the entire family for maximum cuddle factor.

 Browse Thrift Stores

 Thrift stores are a great place to find affordable pre-loved furniture and vintage steals.
-Bonus: you won't be precious about pre-loved items and will be able to tell if they wear well with time.
+Bonus: you likely won't feel the need to protect pre-loved items as carefully and will be able to tell if they wear well with time.